Neutron drip line of $Z=9-11$ isotopic chains: RESULTS AND DISCUSSIONS

 In Fig.~\ref{fig1}, the odd-even mass staggerings of the fluorine isotopes obtained in the RMF+BCS and RMF+FBCS methods are compared with the experimental data.
-Notice that the pairing strengths are fixed by fitting the odd-even mass staggerings of $^{20-24}$F as shown in Table III.
-We note that the difference between the RMF+BCS results and those of the RMF+FBCS becomes larger for neutron-rich nuclei, which will certainly affect the prediction of the drip line.
+Note that the pairing strengths are fixed by fitting the odd-even mass staggerings of $^{20-24}$F, as shown in Table~2.
+The difference between the RMF+BCS results and those of the RMF+FBCS becomes larger for neutron-rich nuclei, which certainly affects the prediction of the drip line.

 In Fig.~\ref{fig2}, the theoretical one- and two-neutron separation energies of the fluorine isotopes are compared with the experimental data.
-One can see the two-neutron separation energy is overestimated for $N=20$, similar to the finite-range droplet model~\cite{PhysRevLett.72.1431}.
-For the drip line nucleus, the RMF+BCS approach yields $N=20$.
+The two-neutron separation energy is overestimated for $N=20$, similar to the finite-range droplet model~\cite{PhysRevLett.72.1431}.
+For the drip-line nucleus, the RMF+BCS approach yields $N=20$.

-On the other hand, $^{31}$F was found to be the last bound fluorine isotope experimentally~\cite{PhysRevLett.123.212501}.
-The two extra neuclons locate above the closed $1d_{3/2}$ orbit with $N=22$.
-The FBCS method, which restores the particle number conservation, yields $^{31}$F with $N=22$ as the last bound fluorine isotope~\footnote{ To be precise, $^{31}$F is only bound by a few hundreds of KeV in the FBCS case. }.
+In contrast, $^{31}$F was experimentally determined as the last bound fluorine isotope~\cite{PhysRevLett.123.212501}.
+The two extra nucleons located above the closed $1d_{3/2}$ orbit with $N=22$.
+The FBCS method, which restores the particle number conservation, yields $^{31}$F with $N=22$ as the last bound fluorine isotope~\footnote{ To be precise, $^{31}$F is only bound by a few hundreds of keV in the FBCS case. }.

-In Ref.~\cite{TANIHATA1995769}, it was argued that if a nucleus is deformed, the Nilsson model is applicable and the single particle states with a given asymptotic quantum number have a degeneracy of two.
-Then, the drip line nucleus in the present case would be $N=22$.
+In Ref.~\cite{TANIHATA1995769}, it was argued that if a nucleus is deformed, the Nilsson model is applicable, and the single-particle states with a given asymptotic quantum number have a degeneracy of two.
+Then, the drip-line nucleus in the present case would be $N=22$.
 Therefore, the experiment result~\cite{PhysRevLett.123.212501} indicates that the neutron-rich fluorine isotopes are deformed.
-On the other hand, although $^{31}$F is strongly deformed in both the RMF+BCS and RFM+FBCS methods (see Fig.~\ref{fig0}), only the latter yields results consistent with data.
+In contrast, although $^{31}$F is strongly deformed in both the RMF+BCS and RFM+FBCS methods (see Fig.~\ref{fig0}), only the latter yields results consistent with the data.
 This can be attributed to the restored particle number conservation in the FBCS approach.
-We note that the pairing energy for $^{31}$F in the FBCS method is about $2.5~$MeV, only while it is just $0.2~$MeV in the BCS case.
+We note that the pairing energy for $^{31}$F in the FBCS method is approximately $2.5~$MeV, whereas it is only $0.2~$MeV in the BCS case.

-It was argued in Ref.~\cite{PhysRevC.77.011301} that the restoration of particle number before variation can stabilize neutron-rich nuclei, thereby pushing further away the dripline, which agrees with our RMF+FBCS result.
+It was argued in Ref.~\cite{PhysRevC.77.011301} that the restoration of particle number before variation can stabilize neutron-rich nuclei, thereby pushing the drip line further away, which agrees with our RMF+FBCS result.